SoraEagle/2023-open-source-hackathon/README.md

 All information will be sent to the database hosted LOCALLY on your computer

-No on else will have access
+No one else will have access

 ## Contributing
 Pull requests are welcome.